srivats0603/Algos_Practice/README.md

 "reverse_integer.py" - Given a 32-bit signed integer, this reverses digits of an integer.
 This implementation does not use strings.

 "reverse_words.py" - Given a string, this reverses all the words in that string.
 This implementation does not use any inbuilt pythonic funcitons like splitting.

+"roman_to_int.py" - A simple algo to convert a roman number in form of a string to a decimal integer.

 "search_insert.py" - Given a sorted array and a target value, uses binary search to return the index where the target should be inserted in the array.